Alabama voters struggle with supporting Moore - CNN Video

 Alabama voters struggle with supporting Moore

-Baldwin County could be critical in Alabama's senate race and Republicans here have a difficult decision as they debate whether to vote for Roy Moore.
+Baldwin County could be critical in Alabama's Senate race and Republicans here have a difficult decision as they debate whether to vote for Roy Moore.

 Source: CNN